KitronikLtd/pxt-kitronik-move-motor/RadioControlRx.md

 ![Left Arrow](https://KitronikLtd.github.io/pxt-kitronik-move-motor/assets/left-arrow.jpg)

 ### Changing Directions @unplugged
-We have got some new radio messages to deal with from the changing of directions and stopping.
+We are going to receive some new radio messages to deal with from the changing of directions and stopping.
 Click the OK button and let's get started.

 ### Step 6
 On the if block, click the ``||logic:+||`` icon twice to add an ``||logic:if else||`` and ``||logic:else||`` statement.
 Create a copy of the if statement condition and place it in the 'else if' entry below.